Fyrsil/Pets-Outlet-System/README.md

 ## User

-All registered account later on will be set as User as default
+All registered account later on will be set as User as default.

+The system allows user to make order and make payment.

 # Database
-All data is saved in .txt file type
+All data is saved in .txt file type.

 ## Billing.txt